The website is under active development. More features and content coming soon!

 Steeking

-Cutting into knitted fabric to create openings for sleeves or the front of a cardigan.
+Steeking is the technique of cutting into knitted fabric to create openings for sleeves or cardigan fronts, requiring careful securing of stitches first.

 Explanation